The Gender Energy and Water Network (GEWNet) was established in Nepal as an output of the National Consultative Workshop held in August 2002.

 Improved women’s agency, self-reliance, and well-being with equal access to economic resources and social benefits

-GEWNet members are a diverse set of national and local actors committed to collectively promoting and advancing need to address Gender issues in Energy and Water Sector.
+GEWNet members are a diverse set of national and local actors committed to collectively promoting and advancing the need to address Gender issues in the Energy and Water Sector.
 Members contribute to and benefit from GEWNet working groups, gatherings, and knowledge resources.
 Interested institutions and individuals can be part of this network by joining the network as an institution or individual member.